digitalfondue/lavagna/README.md

 ### IDE Configuration ###

 Use UTF-8 encoding and 120 characters as line width.
 You will need a Java _and_ Kotlin aware IDE.
-(Currently tested with intellij, eclipse has still an issue!)
+(Currently tested with intellij and eclipse).

+For eclipse: you will need to install the kotlin plugin and add the "Kotlin nature" to the project:
+Right click on the project -> "Configure Kotlin" -> "Add Kotlin nature"

 ### Execute ###